 August 15th, 2017

-From my vantage point as the Database and Prospect Research Manager, you might well ask, what could I possibly see or know or feel about this incredible mission we all serve at RMHC?
+From my vantage point as the Development Assistant, you might well ask, what could I possibly see or know or feel about this incredible mission we all serve at RMHC?
 After all, most of my days are spent entering donations in our donor database system, lurking about for duplicate entries, creating and sending thank you notes, extracting data for reports and mailings, reconciling monthly financials, searching for new donors, etc.

 But I tell you that our mission breathes through every donation I record: I see commitment to our families by the patterns of giving: consecutive years of giving, increases in amounts, lapsed donors re-engaged; and of course, by the beautiful notes and cards and letters that accompany many gifts.
 These notes and cards are shared with staff, board and volunteers.